 Although many factors contribute to church health, one of the most important is leaders who serve in the church.
-We are a church that is lead by Elders and supported by Deacons, and together with the members we seek to honor and obey our God and Savior in all our decisions and activities.
+We are a church that is led by Elders and supported by Deacons, and together with the members, we seek to honour and obey our God and Savior in all our decisions and activities.
 Below is a brief overview of our leadership structure.

 - Elders will meet the qualifications of 1 Timothy 3.1-7 and Titus 1.5-9 and will be committed to continual spiritual growth.

 - Elders are men recognized as “overseers” in charge of the church.